Kamraniyeh, Tehran: History

-In the late 1800s, Kamran Mirza Nayeb es-Saltaneh, the eldest son of Naser al-Din Shah Qajar, grabbed the lands of Kamranieh from the locals who used to farm in the area.
-Afterwards, he ordered to build a fabulous garden instead of the farmlands and then named it Kamranieh which means the estate belongs to Kamran.
-Kamranieh garden featured a large variety of plants and a greenhouse to protect sensitive flowers inside it in winter.
+In the late 1800s, Kamran Mirza Nayeb es-Saltaneh, the eldest son of Naser al-Din Shah Qajar, grabbed the lands of Kamraniyeh from the locals who used to farm in the area.
+Afterwards, he ordered to build a fabulous garden instead of the farmlands and then named it Kamraniyeh which means the estate belongs to Kamran.
+Kamraniyeh garden featured a large variety of plants and a greenhouse to protect sensitive flowers inside it in winter.
 In audition, two Austrian gardeners were hired to protect the garden all the time.

-After Kamran Mirza's death in 1929, his children gradually sold the lands of Kamranieh garden to wealthy residents of Tehran.
+After Kamran Mirza's death in 1929, his children gradually sold the lands of Kamraniyeh garden to wealthy residents of Tehran.
 The new owners built themselves villas in order to use them as summer houses.
 Today however most of the gardens have been replaced by residential towers and newbuild apartments, few of them have actually escaped development.

 Location

-Kamranieh touches Niavaran on the north, Sadr Expressway on the south and Farmanieh on the east and west.
-Kamranieh has two segments named South Kamranieh and North Kamranieh.
-South Kamranieh is below Kamranieh junction and North Kamranieh is located upon the junction.
-Kamranieh junction is the point where Kamranieh street, Farmanieh street and Andarzgoo Boulevard join each other.
+Kamraniyeh touches Niavaran on the north, Sadr Expressway on the south and Farmanieh on the east and west.
+Kamraniyeh has two segments named South Kamraniyeh and North Kamraniyeh.
+South Kamraniyeh is below Kamraniyeh junction and North Kamraniyeh is located upon the junction.
+Kamraniyeh junction is the point where Kamraniyeh Street, Farmaniyeh Street and Andarzgu Boulevard join each other.

 Weather

-Kamranieh lies on the slopes of Alborz Mountains and enjoys a suitable mild climate.
+Kamraniyeh lies on the slopes of Alborz Mountains and enjoys a suitable mild climate.